silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/05_Extending/05_Injector.md

+title: Injector
+summary: Introduction to using Dependency Injection within SilverStripe.

 # Injector

-## Introduction

-The `[api:Injector]` class is the central manager of inter-class dependencies in the SilverStripe Framework.
-In its simplest form it can be considered as a replacement for Object::create and singleton() calls, but also offers developers the ability to declare the dependencies a class type has, or to change the nature of the dependencies defined by other developers.
+The [api:Injector] class is the central manager of inter-class dependencies in SilverStripe.
+It offers developers the ability to declare the dependencies a class type has, or to change the nature of the dependencies defined by other developers.

-Some of the goals of dependency injection are
+Some of the goals of dependency injection are:

 * Simplified instantiation of objects
 * Providing a uniform way of declaring and managing inter-object dependencies